rowr111/Terraform-practice-guide/README.md

 ### What is Terraform?
 Terraform is a handy devops tool that lets you create machines, network, etc. adhoc in the public cloud provider of your choice (for most ppl, this is AWS).
 ### Why do these notes exist?
 There are lots of tutorials on how to start using Terraform, but because I really like things explained from scratch including initial setup, I wrote this.
-It's for my own personal setup, which is a Windows 10 laptop, but beyond the initial installing of things environment shouldn't matter much, so maybe it can help you too?
+It's for my own personal setup, (Windows 10) but beyond the initial installs environment shouldn't matter much.
 ### Why AWS?
-I am using AWS because that is the most widely used public cloud provider.
+AWS is the most widely used public cloud provider.
 I've already done some work in the past using Azure, and after doing some tutorials I can say that the main difference is just the resources you use.
-Don't be fooled, though, Terraform is NOT cloud provider agnostic, you can't just rename things from aws to azure and it'll work, because the structure of their offerings is different.
+Terraform is NOT cloud provider agnostic - you can't just rename things from aws to azure and hope things will work; the structure of their offerings is different.

 ## Installation/AWS User Setup
-Like all things in software development, setup is never simple.. first things first, all the installing of things you'll need to do:
+Like all things in software development, setup is never simple.. first things first, all the installing of things:

 1. Install [Terraform](https://www.terraform.io/downloads.html)
     1. I put it at C:\terraform like the example in the Terraform docs, but feel free to put it wherever works for you.